Ayush900/flask-deployment-of-model/README.md

 ### Instructions For the codes found in different files

-The file Preprocessing_on_raw_EEG_using_MNE_package.ipynb consists the code for the Preprocessing of the EEG data using the mne package pf python .
+The file Preprocessing_on_raw_EEG_using_MNE_package.ipynb consists the code for the preprocessing of the EEG data using the MNE package of Python .
 The preprocessing steps taken are :
 1.Rereferencing using the mastoid electrodes (M1,M2)
 2.Band Pass Filtering